flancia-coop/doc.anagora.org/social-coop-oc.md

 L: Do we feel like we're ready - as OC, or larger conversation - to ask if we want to support Bonfire, as a service we're committed to?

 M: Think we should limit to demo until we at least get SSO working.
-"We have a Bonfire demo server, we're wor"
+"We have a Bonfire demo server, we're working on SSO, let us know if you want it sooner"

 ## 2026-03-12 1500 UTC
 Attendees: Caitlin, Prestn (PJ), Ammar